Trackunit/developer-hub/api-docs/custom-field-changing-definitions.md

 	-   If the replacement value is already selected, a duplicate value will not be created.

-	-   When changing a multi-select field to a single-select field, any value with more than one option will be replaced with the default value.
+	-   When changing a multi-select field to a single-select field, any value with more than one option will be cleared.

-	-   The existing value will be saved for retrieval in the API.
+	-   The existing value will be saved for retrieval in the API in the `lastIncompatibleValue` field.

 -   **Number**

-	-   Any existing value outside the new min/max range will be replaced with the default value. **If no default value is specified, it will be set to null.**
+	-   Any existing value outside the new min/max range will be set to null.

-	-   The existing value will be saved for retrieval in the API. <!-- What does even mean?
-Can the old value be fetched in the API? -->
+	-   The existing value will be saved for retrieval in the API in the `lastIncompatibleValue` field.

 -   **String**

 	-   If an existing value is longer than the new maximum length, the value will be truncated.

-	-   The existing value will be saved for retrieval in the API.
+	-   The existing value will be saved for retrieval in the API in the `lastIncompatibleValue` field.

 	- Regex patterns can be changed, but be warned that existing data can become uncompliant with the new pattern.